bPlugins/timeline-block-free/readme.txt

 Donate link: https://www.buymeacoffee.com/abuhayat
 Tags: block, timeline, content, Gutenberg block, widget Requires at least: 5.3+
-Tested up to: 6.1.1
+Tested up to: 6.3
-Stable tag: 1.0.4
+Stable tag: 1.0.5
 Requires PHP: 7.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Create and display timeline contents on our site.
+Create and display timeline content on our site.

 == Description ==

-This is a block plugin that enable you to create and display timeline / Story contents on our site.
+This is a block plugin that enables you to create and display timeline / Story content on our site.
 Since it's a block plugin It will add a new block (Timeline )into the block editor of your WordPress.

 **[Demos](https://bblockswp.com/demo/timeline/)**

 = Features =
-- **Fully Customizable**: All the options you need to arrange the showcase to your liking are available here.
+- **HTML in Description**: Can use HTML in the description to customize the content according to user preferences.
+- **Type**: Show the timeline in a horizontal or vertical position.

 = How to use =
-- First install the Block Directory plugin
+- First, install the Block Directory plugin
-- Add the Block Directory block from the block category called "Widgets" in Gutenberg editor.
+- Add the Block Directory block from the block category called "Widgets" in the Gutenberg editor.
-- You can change block settings from the right side settings sidebar.
+- You can change block settings from the right-side settings sidebar.
 - Enjoy!

 * For installation help click on Installation Tab

 = Feedback =
-- Liked that plugin?
+- Liked this plugin?
 Hate it?
 Want a new feature?
 [Send me some feedback](mailto:support@bplugins.com 'Send feedback')

 = ⭐ Check out the Parent Plugin of this plugin- =